 These are the 15 (main) things I do keep my classroom under control.

 2.)
 Be organized.
-If I’m not organized, I’m fumbling around looking for stuff.
+If I’m not organized, then I’m fumbling around looking for stuff.
 Guess what the kiddos are doing while I’m looking for something?
 That’s right, they are getting off track.
 When they are off track, it’s hard to get them back on track.
-So I stay organized so I am always prepared.
+So, I stay organized so I am always prepared.
 I always get to school early and pile everything I need for the day in a specific place.

 4.)
 You have to be consistent.
 This one is HUGE.
 I think if I say anything on this list, this one is the most important one.
 Consistency is huge.
 Consistency leads to security.
 They know what to expect.
 Every year I hear at least once, “Your kids can run that classroom without you there.”
 That’s because of my consistency in routine!